top of page

 Dhoruba Bin Wahad was a charismatic young Black Panther Party leader in New York City when he was wrongly accused of the attempted murder of two police officers.
-He spend 19 years in prison – and a group of young lawyers, determined to help him, revealed he was targeted by the COINTELPRO programme instituted by the FBI, a “dirty tricks” programme that was intended specifically to stifle dissent, targeting movements for African-American and Native American determination and the New Left.
+He spent 19 years in prison – and a group of young lawyers, determined to help him, revealed he was targeted by the COINTELPRO programme instituted by the FBI, a “dirty tricks” programme that was intended specifically to stifle dissent, targeting movements for African-American and Native American determination and the New Left.

 Framing the Panthers was part of the Counterterror series that examined how the term “terrorism” was used to criminalise political dissent in different communities.